MikeShepard/SQLPSX/readme.txt

             Helper function returns XML representation of the Statistic Columns of a SMO Statistic object ConvertTo-IndexedColumnXML
-            Helper function returns XML representation of the Indexed Columns of a SMO Index object LibraryAgent.ps1 functions
+            Helper function returns XML representation of the Indexed Columns of a SMO Index object Invoke-SqlBackup (Database,Log)
+            Performs a SQL Backup
+        Invoke-SqlRestore (Database, Log)
+            Performs a SQL Restore
+        Invoke-SqlDatabaseCheck
+            Performs the equivalent of a DBCC CHECKDB Invoke-SqlIndexRebuild
+            Performs a reindex
+        Get-SqlIndexFragmentation
+            Returns index fragmentation similar to DBCC SHOWCONTIG Invoke-SqlIndexDefrag
+            Defragments an index.
+Performs the equivalent of a DBCC INDEXDEFRAG Update-SqlStatistic
+            Updates statistics
+        Add-SqlDatabase
+            Adds a new database to a SQL Server Remove-SqlDatabase
+            Removes a database from a SQL Server Add-SqlFileGroup
+            Adds a new filegroup to a database Add-SqlDataFile
+            Adds a new datafile to a filegroup Add-SqlLogFile
+            Adds a new logfile to a database Get-SqlDefaultDir
+           Returns the default location for data and log files for a SQL Server Add-SqlUser
+            Adds a new user to a database Remove-SqlUser
+            Removes a user from a database
+        Add-SqlLogin
+            Adds a login to a SQL Server Remove-SqlLogin
+            Removes a login from a SQL Server Add-SqlServerRoleMember
+            Adds a login to a server role Remove-SqlServerRoleMember
+            Removes a login from a server role Add-SqlDatabaseRole
+            Adds a new database role to a database Remove-SqlDatabaseRole
+            Removes a database roel from a database Add-SqlDatabaseRoleMember
+            Adds a user or role to a database role Remove-SqlDatabaseRolemember
+            Removes a user or role from a database role Set-SqlServerPermission (GRANT, REVOKE, DENY)
+            Sets server level permissions to a login Set-SqlDatabasePermission (GRANT, REVOKE, DENY)
+            Sets database level permissiosn to a user or role Set-SqlObjectPermission (GRANT, REVOKE, DENY)
+            Sets database object level permissions to a user or role Get-SqlErrorLog
+            Returns the SQL Server Errorlog
+        Get-SqlSchema
+            Returns a SMO Schema object with additional properties Get-SqlProcess
+            Returns the current proccesses on a SQL Server.
+Equivalent to sp_who Get-SqlTransaction
+            Returns the current open transactions for a database Get-SqlEdition
+            Returns the SQL Server edition
+    LibraryAgent.ps1 functions
         Get-AgentJobServer
             Returns a Microsoft.SqlServer.Management.Smo.Agent.JobServer Object.
 This is the top level object for Agent.Smo